Anandhajothi07/Way-of-Water/README.md

-# Automated-Irrigation-App
+# Way of Water

-This is a Flutter application designed to interact with Adafruit IO for sensor data and control a pump.
-The app consists of several screens including a boot-up screen, home screen, sensor layout page, and settings page.
+Way of Water is an IoT-based automated irrigation app built using Flutter and Adafruit IO.
+The app allows users to monitor and control their irrigation system remotely, providing real-time data on weather conditions and sensor readings.

 ## Table of Contents
 - [Overview](#overview)